Climate change will affect everyone, but certain people and certain places will be affected more than others:

 - Even people in good current health but lacking economic, social, or political resources may have less ability than others to reduce their risks, prevent impacts from occurring, and recover from impacts when they occur.

 It is critical to identify individuals and communities that may be particularly vulnerable to climate-related health impacts, and to take actions to ensure that they do not suffer disproportionately from climate impacts.
 For example, a home-bound elderly person living alone may be especially vulnerable during a heat wave or extreme weather event.
-Learn more about climate change's impacts on health.
+Learn more about how climate change affects heath

 |Vermont Heat Vulnerability Index Mapping Tool||The Vermont Heat Vulnerability Index draws together 17 different measures of vulnerability in six different themes: population, socioeconomic, health, environmental, climate, and heat illness.
 These measures are combined to measure the overall vulnerability of Vermont towns to heat-related events.|